elisa-amaral/The-Cottage-Hotel-Home-Page/README.md

 # The Cottage Hotel Landing Page

 This project is the landing page of a fictional hotel named The Cottage Hotel.
-It was coded with intermediate HTML and CSS, with the purpose of developing a project focusing on Liquid Layout.
+It was coded in HTML and CSS (intermediate level) with the purpose of developing a project focusing on Liquid Layout.

 ## Screenshot